 Being a mom might just feel like your purpose in the world.
 But why wouldn’t it be?
 You’re doing your absolute best to do your job as a mother.
 At the same time, getting overwhelmed is easy when you have more obligations than a married couple does.
 You have to work your normal hours at your job and you have to parent on your own.
 Then there’s extra time spent coordinating with your spouse over agreements.
 All while coping with the stages of divorce.

-7. Rising Above the Challenges of Divorce
+7. Rising Above the Challenges of Women Going through a Divorce

 Even though each situation is different, it’s probably one of the most difficult decisions a woman will ever had to make.
 Divorce is never easy, and it’s certainly not an overnight process.
 You have to think about each critical step before, during, and after the divorce.
 It’s a massive challenge coping with the emotional distress of separation alone.
 On top of that, you have to keep your head up and work harder in a society where women earn less money.